doomedraven/VirusTotalApi/README.md

 ### Example of usage as library can be found [here](https://github.com/doomedraven/VirusTotalApi/wiki)

-Few public API functions getted from Chris Clark script<br />
+Few public API functions taken from Chris Clark script<br />
 And finally has been added full public and private API support by Andriy Brukhovetskyy (doomedraven)<br />